 Irvine Welsh’s Trainspotting follows the adventures of a group of friends from Edinburgh as they negotiate the squalor and depravity of heroin addiction, poverty and urban deterioration.
-It is a groundbreaking book at many levels: it addresses issues faced by working class youth abandoned by authority and the state; it is predominately written in phonetic transcription rather than correct English, faithfully representing the actual language people use with extensive use of words that only a few decades earlier were considered so shocking they broke the law; the grammar and punctuation are idiosyncratic; there is no strict narrative but rather a series of tableaux or fragments which combine together to tell the stories of the characters; and, perhaps most importantly, and in spite of the fact that the subject matter is often shocking and distressing, it is absolutely hilarious.
+It is a groundbreaking book at many levels: it confronts head on the issues faced by working class youth abandoned by authority and the state; it is predominately written in phonetic transcription rather than correct English, faithfully representing the actual language people use with extensive use of words that only a few decades earlier were considered so shocking they broke the law; the grammar and punctuation are idiosyncratic; there is no strict narrative but rather a series of tableaux or fragments which combine together to tell the stories of the characters; and, perhaps most importantly, in spite of the fact that the subject matter is often distressing, it is absolutely hilarious.

 Famously, Trainspotting was made into a film starring Ewan McGregor and directed by Danny Boyle, which manages adequately to convey the spirit and humour of Welsh’s writing without becoming trite or sensationalist.
-In the film, the scene in which the text of the header appears is filmed at a very familiar spot for mountain people, just to the west of Corrour Station on the path to Leum Uillem – a hill which fails only by a few feet to rise to the magic 3000 feet for its inclusion in Munro’s tables, but which is a favourite of Corbett baggers.
+In the film, the scene in which the title of this blog appears is filmed at a very familiar spot for mountain people, just to the north west of Corrour Station on the path to Leum Uillem – a hill which fails only by a few feet to rise to the magic 3000 for its inclusion in Munro’s tables, but which is a favourite of Corbett baggers.

-This is exactly why it is shite being Scottish and this is exactly the point of Renton’s tirade.
+This is exactly why it is shite being Scottish and it is exactly the point of Renton’s tirade.

-It is possible for a person to pick up a mere snippet of any text or film, to denude it of its context, rip out its irony and take it to mean whatever purpose it can fulfill in some battle against an imaginary evil enemy.
+It is possible for a person to pick up a mere snippet of any text or film, to denude it of its context, rip out its irony and take it to mean whatever purpose it can fulfil in some battle against an imaginary evil enemy.
 We have come to accept this as normal.
-It has perforce become necessary, from time to time, to engage with accusations based on absolute fantasy, dreamed up in the imagination of British patriotism, and sometimes apparently fueled by events orchestrated deliberately to separate and divide – even if those standing on either side of division are unaware of what they are doing.
+It has perforce become necessary, from time to time, to engage with accusations based on absolute fantasy, dreamed up in the imagination of British patriotism and to become sucked into pointless arguments with others who either do not listen, or already have their minds firmly made up.
+Events are represented deliberately to separate and divide, while those standing on either side of division are blissfully unaware of their complicity.
 Reason and logic are irrelevant to discussion.
 Discourse takes place for other reasons.